Abolitionism in the United States: Black abolitionist rhetoric in the Caribbean and South America

 Black abolitionist rhetoric was not only a transatlantic movement between Britain and the US, it also had influence in the Caribbean and South America.
 The 1833 legal case Mundrucu v Barker also carried international importance in the abolitionist campaign.
 In taking a stand against segregation, a black Brazilian immigrant had focused worldwide attention on racism in slaveholding US society.
 Here there was division between white Philadelphians who saw black Saint Dominguan refugees as a threat to the city and country's racial order, their way of trying to justify slavery.
 This shows the connection between attitudes towards segregation and slavery helped shape black abolitionist rhetoric.
 This led to domestic organisations being established by interracial communities, such as the Boston Female Anti-Slavery Society.

 Working as Jamaican-based writers for New York newspapers between 1840 and 1851, the two black US-Jamaican brothers, Henry and George Davison provided inter-American perspectives on abolitionism.
 Henry wrote letters to the National Anti-Slavery Standard.
 Black Americans had opportunities to write for newspapers, providing publicity and discussion of abolitionist rhetoric.
 Slavery was moving beyond internal US divisions, but reaching influence outside of the USA.
 Black abolitionist rhetoric was not simply an African-American activity, but involved South American and Caribbean individuals too, showing an international movement.

-Abolitionist women
+Women

 Like many Quakers, Lucretia Mott considered slavery an evil to be opposed.

 William Lloyd Garrison's abolitionist newsletter the Liberator noted in 1847, "the Anti-Slavery cause cannot stop to estimate where the greatest indebtedness lies, but whenever the account is made up there can be no doubt that the efforts and sacrifices of the WOMEN, who helped it, will hold a most honorable and conspicuous position."
 As the Liberator states, women played a crucial role as leaders in the anti-slavery movement.